openshift/managed-upgrade-operator/README.md

 ### For Developers

 * [Design](./docs/design.md) -- Describes the interaction between the operator and the custom resource definition.
 * [Development](./docs/development.md) -- Instructions for developing and deploying the operator.
+* [Metrics](./docs/metrics.md) -- Prometheus metrics produced by the operator.
 * [Testing](./docs/testing.md) -- Instructions for writing tests.

 ## Workflow - UpgradeConfig